Log in or create new account to save this product to your wishlist.

 Sun & Shade lawn seed is specially selected for maximum germination and healthy growth in shaded parts of your garden.
 With a fine-leafed structure, Sun & Shade grows slowly and tolerates shorter mowing.

-However, you don’t need to buy separate seed for the sunny spots – Sun & Shade has been expertly curated for its tolerance to both full sun AND shade.
+However, you don’t need to buy separate grass seed for the sunny spots – Sun & Shade has been expertly curated for its tolerance to both full sun AND shade.

 Ornamental: grass seed for ornamental lawns